sheltermanager/asm3/doc/manual/options.rst

   the rows of the movement and medical books (foster book, reservation book, vaccination book, etc.)

-* Show a minimap of the address on person screens: Show an embedded map to the person's address on the details screen.
+* Show a minimap of the address on person screens: Show an embedded map next to the person's address on the details screen.
+Also shows a minimap on the dispatch slider of incidents.

+* Allow editing of latitude/longitude with minimaps: Allow the latitude/longitude geocodes to be hand edited in a field near the minimap and address.

 * Show weight as lb rather than kg: Change the field label on the animal weight field to lb instead of the usual kg.